la2050/challenge/_2021/create/the-why-lab.md

   event called the Los Angeles Service Jam, produced by the same team.
 In the Los Angeles Service Jam, community members come together to reimagine new services in a variety of topics, ending with dozens of service prototypes created and tested at each event.
 Our current impact is measured by the number of participants and number of new services that are created during the event.
   We’ve had 10 years of this event, with an average of 60 participants per year, and an average of 12 projects produced each year.
 This curriculum has been tested in various cities around the world, measuring for educational outcomes, mindset changes, new skill adoptions.
 We will measure with qualitative interviews of understanding baseline mindsets toward innovation, before and after the event.
 We will also set individual industry-wide goals for each of the three events.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '390' Describe how Los Angeles County will be different if your work is successful.: >- As famed work activist Grace Lee Boggs once said, “HOW we change the world and how we THINK about changing the world has to change.”
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '390' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '3900' Describe how Los Angeles County will be different if your work is successful.: >- As famed work activist Grace Lee Boggs once said, “HOW we change the world and how we THINK about changing the world has to change.”
 This program will create a regenerative impact for the city, by up-skilling our workforce to approach their work through lenses of equity, creative problem-solving, and future-facing innovations.
 We will see an immediate impact with the creation of new ideas during these pop up events.
 And we will see ripple effects as these new ways of thinking are then taken into participants’ workplaces.
 LA has an opportunity to be a cultural and economic influencer by prioritizing the development of the skills of the future and actively creating conversations around redesigning for systems and services.